Learning to Let Go

 As I observe my little sister, a combination of adoration and envy washes over me.
 After an evening of floating in our pool, my nephew is peacefully sleeping in her arms.
 You can sense his pleasant contentment without worry or concern.
 I glance at Jayde, fondly remembering those days.
 Recalling the moments when her only care in the world was driving her Barbie car around our back yard.

 A few weeks ago, Jayde and I discussed her boyfriend, Brett, joining us for IV therapy.
 My reasoning: if he wants to be a part of her life, he needs to be privy to the good, the bad, and the ugly.
-Last night I explained to Brett, "Tomorrow, I need you to be a quiet observer.
+Last night, I explained to Brett, "Tomorrow, I need you to be a quiet observer.
 Even on the best of occasions, these days are stressful-we do our best to remain calm."
 He questions, "Well, what if I see them doing something wrong?"
-This elicits a laugh from Jayde and me, "That is what I m for.
+This elicits a laugh from Jayde and me, "That is what I am for.
 I will handle it."
 Then Jayde chimes in, "And if she doesn't, then I do."

 Now, as the three of us sit in her hospital room, I wonder, what was I thinking?
 As difficult as these days can be, I do not want to share this time with anyone else.
 At least not yet.
 We are yin and yang.
 Even when Chris joins us, he happily follows our lead.
 I am aware Brett cares about her and desires to be there for her.
 It's endearing.
-I am also mindful, someday, someone else will sit in my chair, and I will fill the role of the quiet observer.
+I am also mindful that someday, someone else will sit in my chair, and I will fill the role of the quiet observer.
 Today is not that day.
-Today I will savor being her momma, her advocate, and the yin to her yang for as long as she will allow.
+Today, I will savor being her momma, her advocate, and the yin to her yang for as long as she will allow.

 Comments